Welcome to the Early Years Foundation Stage

 Staffing and Organisation

 Staff are organised to support the children through a balance of adult led and child initiated experiences throughout the day.
 All sessions include free flow access to the outdoor area.
-Practitioners are aware of the need to be flexible in order to respond to unplanned events that the children are interested in.
+Practitioners are aware of the need to be flexible in order to respond to children’s interests and follow their line of enquiry and curiosity.

 Learning and Pedagogy